 What is data management in cyber security?

-Data management in cyber security refers to the process of organizing, storing, protecting, and analyzing data to ensure its confidentiality, integrity, and availability in the face of cyber threats.
+Data management in cyber security refers to the process of organising, storing, protecting, and analysing data to ensure its confidentiality, integrity, and availability in the face of cyber threats.
 It involves implementing policies, procedures, and technologies to manage the lifecycle of data and ensure its secure handling.

 Why is data management important in cyber security?